Last updated: May 2026

 Anatolian Shepherd Dog Dog Food Cost Per Month: 2026 Full Breakdown

-Feeding a Anatolian Shepherd Dog typically costs $66â$253 per month depending on brand, activity level, and life stage.
-The Anatolian Shepherd Dog is a giant breed in the AKC Working group, with an average weight of 115 lbs (range: 80â150 lbs).
+Feeding a Anatolian Shepherd Dog typically costs $66–$253 per month depending on brand, activity level, and life stage.
+The Anatolian Shepherd Dog is a giant breed in the AKC Working group.
+They have an average weight of 115 lbs (range: 80–150 lbs).
 Use our free dog food cost calculator to get a personalized estimate for your specific Anatolian Shepherd Dog.

 About the Anatolian Shepherd Dog Breed

 The Anatolian Shepherd Dog is classified as a giant breed within the AKC Working group.
-Giant breeds typically weigh between 80 and 150 pounds, with the average Anatolian Shepherd Dog weighing around 115 lbs.
-Understanding your Anatolian Shepherd Dog's size category is essential for determining appropriate portion sizes and selecting the right food formula â giant breeds have unique nutritional requirements that differ significantly from other size groups.
+Giant breeds typically weigh between 80 and 150 pounds.
+The average Anatolian Shepherd Dog weighs around 115 lbs.
+Understanding your Anatolian Shepherd Dog's size category is essential for determining portion sizes and food formulas, as each size group has unique nutritional requirements.

 How Much Does a Anatolian Shepherd Dog Eat Per Day?

-The average Anatolian Shepherd Dog weighs between 80â150 lbs.
-According to professional veterinary standards, including the global WSAVA guidelines (World Small Animal Veterinary Association), determining daily food intake requires precise portion control tailored to the unique metabolic rate and specific caloric density of your dog's food.
-Based on a 115 lb dog with moderate activity needs, here's the daily food requirement calculated using the veterinary-standard Resting Energy Requirement (RER) formula:
+The average Anatolian Shepherd Dog weighs between 80–150 lbs.
+Portion control should follow professional veterinary standards, including the global WSAVA guidelines.
+Daily food intake must be tailored to your dog's metabolic rate and the caloric density of their food.
+Portions are calculated using the veterinary-standard Resting Energy Requirement (RER) formula for a 115 lb dog with moderate activity needs:

 * Based on standard kibble (~350 kcal/cup).
 Adjust portions based on your specific food's caloric content.
 Consult your veterinarian for personalized feeding recommendations for your Anatolian Shepherd Dog.